Tropicalboy21/Tropicalboy21/README.md

 - 👀 I’m interested in Web and mobile applications development.
 - 🌱 I’m Constantly learning about everything.
-- 💞️ I’m looking to collaborate with other developers!.
 - 🥅 2022 Goals: Learn more about code.
 - ⚡️ Fun fact: I love to draw and listening to music.